The Parish Council

 Residents interested in becoming a parish councillor or joining one of its committees should contact the Parish Council to find out if any vacancies are available.
 The Council welcomes applications from all backgrounds, no previous experience is necessary, and training and support is available.

-The Parish Council employs a Clerk, who also acts at the Council's Responsible Financial Officer.
+The Parish Council employs a Clerk as its sole employee who also acts at the Council's Responsible Financial Officer.
 The Clerk works as the ‘proper officer of the Council’ to support all of its functions, including its administrative and financial work.